 Preheat oven to 375°F.

 Start the potatoes boiling (see below), then heat the olive oil in a large pan over medium-high heat.
-Add carrots, onion, butternut squash, and 1/2 tsp salt and sauté for 10-15 minutes, until the vegetables have softened and lightly browned.
-Mix in the garlic and cook for another minute.
-Push the vegetables to the sides of the pan and add the beef to the open center of the pan along with 1 tsp salt and some pepper.
+Add chopped carrots, onion, butternut squash, and ½ tsp salt and sauté for 10-15 minutes, until the vegetables have softened and lightly browned.
+Mix in 2 cloves minced garlic and cook for another minute.
+Push the vegetables to the sides of the pan and add 1 lb ground beef to the open center of the pan along with 1 tsp salt and some pepper.
 Cook until browned on one side, about 5 minutes, then break up the meat into bite-sized chunks and cook for another few minutes, until cooked through.
-Sprinkle the corn starch on top, stir, and cook for another minute, then add the tomato paste, chicken broth, wine, Worcestershire or miso paste, rosemary, thyme, and parsley, and stir to combine.
-Bring to a boil, then turn the heat to low, cover and simmer for about 10 minutes.
-Stir in the peas, 1/4 tsp salt, and a little more pepper.
+Sprinkle 2 tbsp corn starch on top, stir, and cook for another minute, then add 1 tbsp tomato paste, ¾ cup chicken broth, ¼ cup red wine, 1 tbsp Worcestershire or miso paste, 1 ½ tsp chopped rosemary, thyme leaves from 5 sprigs, and 1 tbsp chopped parsley, and stir to combine.
+Bring to a boil, turn the heat to low, then cover and simmer for about 10 minutes.
+Stir in ¾ cup peas, ¼ tsp salt, and a little more pepper.
 Taste for seasoning.

 Transfer the filling to a 13×9 inch baking dish and spread evenly over the bottom of the dish.
 Pile the mashed potatoes over the filling and smooth out until you have an even layer of potatoes.
 Score with a fork however you’d like.